Colon Cancer Screening and Prevention in Arizona

 What are the benefits of a colon cancer screening?

-- Diagnose other GI conditions, like inflammatory bowel disease
+- Detecting other gastrointestinal issues like inflammatory bowel disease

 What colon cancer screening options are available?

-- Stool DNA tests identify certain abnormal DNA genes from the cells shed from cancerous growths or polyps in the stool sample.
+- Stool DNA tests: Look for abnormal DNA from cancerous growths or polyps in the stool

 Who might be at risk for colon cancer?

-- Patients with close family members like parents, siblings, or children who have or had colon cancer
+- Individuals with close family members, such as parents, siblings, or children, who have had colon cancer

-- Patients with a sedentary lifestyle, bad eating habits, and who smoke
+- Individuals leading a sedentary lifestyle, with poor dietary habits, and who smoke

 Schedule your colorectal cancer screening today